delphix/virtualization-sdk/README-dev.md

 At a very high level, our development process usually looks like this:

 1. Make changes to SDK and appgate code.
 Test these changes manually.
 Iterate on this until you have everything working.
-2. Publish a development build of the SDK to artifactory.
-3. Update the version of the SDK specified in the app gate.
+2. Update the version of the SDK.
+3. Create a remote branch in the virtualization-sdk Gitlab repo (e.g. projects/my-test).
+4. Push your commit to that branch.
-4. Publish a review for SDK code, and also publish a "provisional" review of appgate code.
+5. Publish a review for SDK code.
 Address any feedback.
+Run unit and blackbox tests.
-5. Push the SDK code and publish new SDK builds to our internal servers.
+6. Push the SDK code.
-6. Finalize your appgate review.
-7. Push the appgate changes

-Not every type of change requires every step.

 These steps are described in more detail below.